 My tailor has a creative solution he calls “the cut job” in which the buttons are removed along with a small rectangular section of fabric.
 Next, the sleeve length is set, and the section of fabric is then sewn back on with the functional buttonholes intact.

-The inspiration for this procedure came from jackets like this one, by Lanvin, which already has (off the rack) a rectangular section of stitching around the vent and buttons.
+The inspiration for this procedure came from jackets like the one below, made by Lanvin, which already has (off the rack) a rectangular section of stitching around the vent and buttons.

 The results are not always beautiful.
 Workmanship will be more or less noticeable with different patterns and fabrics.
-When compared to improper sleeve length, or not wearing the jacket at all, it’s a good outcome.
+When compared to improper sleeve length, or not wearing the jacket at all, it’s an acceptable outcome.

 Shortening Sleeves at the Shoulder